3centroids/special-waffle/README.md

 # local-test

 Portable local testing software (and test case generator TODO: implement this) written in Python for competitive programming in C++.
-Aims to use only standard library.
+Limits itself to Python's standard library.

 ## Platform support